lizhenwu/Cnode/README.md

 # Cnode
-a simple Cnode community website developed by vue
+a simple Cnode community SPA developed with vue